-John Dickinson Plantation – Visit the boyhood home to one of the foundering fathers of the United States and “Penman of the Revolution,” John Dickinson.
-The John Dickinson Planation in Dover offers free guided tours with interpreters dressed in colonial era clothing available for visitors year around.
+John Dickinson Plantation – Visit the boyhood home to one of the Founding Fathers of the United States and “Penman of the Revolution,” John Dickinson.
+The John Dickinson Plantation in Dover offers free guided tours with interpreters dressed in colonial era clothing available for visitors year-round.
 Make plans to step back into the time of the 18th Century.

 Christ Episcopal Church – Take a self-guided tour of the church yard to discover historic landmarks including a monument dedicated to Caesar Rodney, an important signer of the Declaration of Independence.
 Rodney was also a parishioner and vestryman to the church.

 Hanger 301 – Constructed in 1944, Hanger 301 served as the major headquarters and engineering facility for the 4146th Base Unit from 1944-1946.
 During this time, several aircrafts were used here as a highly secret testing and development area.
 Today, Hanger 301 is home to the Air Mobility Command Museum, a free museum dedicated to airlift & air refueling history with over 30 planes to explore, including a Presidential Aircraft.

 First State Heritage Park – Hear stories of Delaware becoming the First State with free guided tours by interpreters dressed in colonial era clothing at First State Heritage Park, Delaware’s first urban “park without boundaries.”
 In addition to free guided tours starting at the John Bell House, First State Heritage Park offers First Saturdays with special programs and events held at various museums within First State Heritage Park.